Communist Party of Quebec: Repression and resistance

 On 9 August 1943, Fred Rose was elected MP for Montreal-Cartier during a federal by-election.
 He won 5767 votes.

 In November 1943, the First Congress of the Labor-Progressive Party of Quebec was held at Montreal with 172 delegates representing 40 clubs from the party.

 In the August 1944 provincial election, the Labor-Progressive Party candidate in Saint Louis, Michael Buhay, won 6,512 votes.

 In the June 1945 federal election, Fred Rose was re-elected MP for Montreal-Cartier.

-On 14 March 1946, Fred Rose was arrested and accused of spying for the Soviet Union in the wake of revelations of Igor Gouzenko.
+On 14 March 1946, Fred Rose was arrested and accused of spying for the Soviet Union in the wake of revelations of the Gouzenko Affair.
 He was freed after six years in prison and deported to Poland, where he later died.
 The Canadian government never gave him the right to return.

 In 1946, Guy Caron was appointed leader of the Quebec Labor-Progressive Party (LPP).

 In April 1946, Henri Gagnon and other Communists for the League of Homeless Veterans: Gagnon is president.
 The league consisted of squatters occupying homes that veterans can not afford, or unoccupied, for their return.

 In 1948, Police conducted a seizure at the local newspaper Combat (founded 1946), under the padlock law.

 In 1951, Fred Rose was released after six years in prison.
 Because of continued harassment by the police he decided to leave Canada for Czechoslovakia and Poland.

 On 14 October 1956, a public meeting was held in Montreal following the 20th Congress of the CPSU.
 Tim Buck and J.B.
 Salsberg, returned from the USSR, and reported the results of their talks with Soviet leaders.
 On 15 October, dissatisfied with the explanations provided by Buck, Guy Caron resigned from the LPP with five other members of the provincial committee: Ken Perry, Harry Gulkin, Norman Nerenberg, Frank Arnold and Pierre Gélinas.

-In February 1957, in an article published in Clarity, Henri Gagnon estimated that 200 members had left the party since the revelations of Khrushchev.
+In February 1957, in an article published in Clarté, Henri Gagnon estimated that 200 members had left the party since the revelations of Khrushchev.

 In March 1957, the padlock law was declared unconstitutional.